BarkleyBG/clusteredinterference/README.md

 News and version history
 ------------------------

-Changes and version history are included in the `NEWS.md` file.
+A changelog is found in the `NEWS.md` file.
+Version history is also tracked by the [release tags](https://github.com/BarkleyBG/clusteredinterference/releases) for this GitHub repo.

 Acknowledgments
 ---------------